mraaroncruz/guard-sprockets/README.markdown

 Packages your javascript files together when you save your source file.

 ## Use
-if you haven't already `gem install guard`
+if you haven't already `gem install sprockets`
 then `gem install guard-sprockets`
 in your project's directory root
 `guard init`